 We work to apply all our recent progress toward eliminating bad habits and improving the tunes that we play regularly.
-Take these weeks seriously, sure you don't need to learn a new tune, but now we need put what we've learned to the test.
+Take these weeks seriously.
+You don't need to learn a new tune, but you do need to put what you've learned to the test.

-*Phase 1, 2, 3, and 4 will need to create simplified or rhythm lines for their particular tunes.
+Those in Phase 1, 2, 3, and 4 will need to create simplified or rhythm lines for their particular tunes.
 This is an easy process when done correctly.
 Here's an article on doing it quickly and correctly: How to Simplify Correctly

 A note about choosing your own tunes: Be sure to pick tunes on which you've already spent a considerable amount of time practicing.
 These tunes should come from your existing repertoire.
 If you don't currently play a tune from this idiom, please choose one of our past weekly tunes to become part of your repertoire.

 Sometimes students ask if they can work on and submit 2 parted tunes.
 Here’s the scoop:

 - 2/4 Marches - NO, please select a 4-parter.

 - Reel (must be dot-cut style) - Yes